apache/dubbo-docs/dubbo-user-book-en/references/registry/zookeeper.md

 # Zookeeper Registry Server

-[Zookeeper](http://zookeeper.apache.org) is the child project of apache hadoop.
+[Zookeeper](http://zookeeper.apache.org) is a child project of [Apache Hadoop](http://hadoop.apache.org).
 Since it offers tree-like directory service and supports change notification, it's suitable to use it as dubbo's registry server.
 It's a field-proven product, therefore it's recommended to use it in the production environment. [^1]

 ![/user-guide/images/zookeeper.jpg](../../sources/images/zookeeper.jpg)

 Description on registration procedure:

 * When service provider boots up: write service URL address under directory `/dubbo/com.foo.BarService/providers`
 * When service consumer boots up: subscribe to `/dubbo/com.foo.BarService/providers` for provider's URL addresses.
-At the same time, write consumer's URL address under `/dubbo/com.foo.BarService/providers`.
+At the same time, write consumer's URL address under `/dubbo/com.foo.BarService/consumers`.
 * When monitor center boots up: subscribe to `/dubbo/com.foo.BarService` for the URL addresses from all providers and consumers.

 The following abilities are supported: